OriginProtocol/origin-dollar/brownie/README.md

 ## (Optional) Install brownie supporting returndata debug tx info

 The current release of brownie 1.19.3 has a bug where it doesn't include returndata transaction trace information.
+I've created a PR but there is no activity in the brownie repo and doesn't look like it will get reviewed: https://github.com/eth-brownie/brownie/pull/1715.

 To install an alternate version with a fix:

 ```
 // checkout fixed brownie and switch to the branch with a fix